enkidevs/curriculum/lua/roblox-studio/basic-modelling-i/scaling-objects.md

 The scale tool allows you to ??? and stretch an object in their respective direction.

-- compress
+- Compress
-- rotate
+- Rotate
-- copy
+- Copy
-- destroy
+- Destroy